xuri/excelize-doc/en/cell.md

-T.DIST.2T                | Returns the Percentage Points (probability) for the Student t-distribution T.DIST.RT                | Returns the Student's t-distribution TDIST                    | Returns the Student's t-distribution TEXTJOIN                 | Combines the text from multiple ranges and/or strings TIME                     | Returns the serial number of a particular time TIMEVALUE                | Converts a time in the form of text to a serial number
+T.DIST.2T                | Returns the Percentage Points (probability) for the Student t-distribution T.DIST.RT                | Returns the Student's t-distribution TDIST                    | Returns the Student's t-distribution TEXT                     | Formats a number and converts it to text TEXTJOIN                 | Combines the text from multiple ranges and/or strings TIME                     | Returns the serial number of a particular time TIMEVALUE                | Converts a time in the form of text to a serial number